-After having to wait around for Cari to pick her Strawberries at Knauss Beery Farm, we headed out.
+After having to wait around for Cari to pick her strawberries at Knauss Berry Farm, we headed out.
 I was excited, hungry, and had only a tasty cheese bread roll in my stomach holding me over.

-The chicken & churrasco pinchos (skewers) were good too, but I would have preferred the BBQ sauce on the side so that I could control how much each one had.
+The chicken & churrasco pinchos (skewers) were good too, but I would have preferred the BBQ sauce on the side to control how much each one had.
 I assumed they would come that way, but we know what happens when you assume.

 My first thought was the Habanero Burger, but two spicy dishes are not the way to start your day.
 Well, not every day, at least.
 I’m glad I chose the Chef La Burger (grilled onions, sharp provolone cheese, hot pastrami & creole mustard on a Challah roll).
 It’s beautiful, it is.